helenzhou6/FAC-Notes/WeekTen.md

 * **Product Owner**: The product owner is the person who ensures that the client gets the best from the development team - to ensure the vision is kept
     * They act as the buffer/person between the client/stackholders and the dev team (to manage the sprint and backlog)
     * From the agile methodology, a role within Scrum (product management)
+* **User story** - Defines a single testable interaction.
+VS **User journey** - Describes all the interactions required to achieve a user goal.
+It is made up of several User stories.
+Who, what, wow - A to B with outcome.
+* **User centered design** - designing for the problem - narrowing it down to the most important goal to achieve as the first iteration of the app, and mindful of user stories.

 * The stages:
     *  **Emphasise**  (conduct research to develop an understanding of your users/ building a connection with the people you're building for / reduce the amount of biases you have about who the users will be) > **Define** (Combine all your research and observe where your users problems exist / problem statement) > **Ideate** (Generate a range of crazy, creative ideas / solutions to the problem) > **Prototype** (Build real, tactile representations for a range of your ideas)> **Test** (Return to your users for feedback) > **Implement** (Put the vision into effect)